klfl1012/Navier_Stokes_PINN/README.md

 # Navier_Stokes_PINN
-Reimplementating the PINN of the Paper: Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations, as a self study.
+Reimplementating the PINN for the approximation of the Navier Stokes Equations of the Paper: Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations, as a self study.

 Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations Maziar Raissi, Paris Perdikaris, and George Em Karniadakis